Ezequiel Duran Player Props: Rangers vs. Guardians

 Ezequiel Duran At The Plate

-- Duran has an RBI in 22 of 71 games this season, with multiple RBI in 11 of them.
-He has also driven home three or more of his team's runs in two contests.
+- Duran has picked up an RBI in 31.0% of his games this season, with two or more RBI in 15.5% of his games.
+He has also produced three or more runs in two contests.

+- He has scored in 30 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.